eladmeidar/SimpleStateMachine/README.md

+# Note:

+This code used to contain some offensive wording as part of our test suite that was not removed or at least moderated while moving this project from private to public status. the people that worked on this project and myself especially are sincerely sorry and we absolutely 100% didn't mean to offend anyone. sorry. :(

 # SimpleStateMachine

 __SimpleStateMachine__ is a simple (suprisingly) state machine aimed to provide a simpler implementation and setup for ruby based state machines.